-Zizou Bergs has a competitive career record of 63–75 across 138 matches (45.7%).
+Zizou Bergs has a competitive career record of 70–79 across 149 matches (47.0%).
 The record shows a player capable of competing at Tour level, though there is clear room to push the win rate higher.
-Zizou Bergs has reached 2 finals without yet claiming a title — one of the finest margins in tennis.
+Claimed 1 title: Eastbourne.

 ATP Masters 1000 (Indian Wells, Miami, Monte Carlo, Madrid, Rome, Canada, Cincinnati, Shanghai, Paris): Zizou Bergs is 15–17 (46.9%) across 32 Masters matches — below .500 in the Tour's deepest fields.
 Lifting that record here would unlock better results across the calendar.